YangTianze009/CORTEX/VQGAN_explanation/README.md

 1. Clone the repository of [VQGAN](https://github.com/CompVis/taming-transformers)
 2. Place the new_vqgan.py file into the VQGAN repository under the taming-transformers/taming/models directory
-3. Download the datasets and replace the `datasets` directory
+3. Download the datasets and replace the `datasets` directory (The dataset was generated using the [VQGAN](https://github.com/CompVis/taming-transformers model.))
 4. Download pre-trained checkpoints and place them in the `checkpoints` directory

 ## 1. Training